 Image types ↑ Back to top

-- Single Product Image: The largest image on the individual product details page.
+- Single Product Image: Largest image on the individual product details page and refers to the main/featured image.

 The theme you chose delegates the max size an image will be, so you need to know the dimensions in which it renders them to set those in WooCommerce.